 Author: Ron Graham

-Premillennialists say that in the Millennium the law of Moses will be instituted again and the Mosaic system of temple sacrifices and festivals will be the basis of worldwide religion.
+Most premillennialists say that, in the Millennium, the law of Moses will be instituted again and the Mosaic system of temple sacrifices and festivals will be the basis of worldwide religion.

 There's a fundamental idea in the New Testament particularly in the letter to the Hebrews.
 The idea is this: under the law of Moses, the tabernacle, priesthood, sacrifices, and festivals, were "shadows of good things to come" (Hebrews 10:1, Colossians 2:16-17).
 What was foreshadowed by the things of Moses has all now been realised in the things of Christ.
 The real things have replaced the shadows.